 Truffles are the fruiting body of a subterranean ascomycete fungus, which is predominantly one of the several species of the Tuber genus.
 Described as the “diamond of the kitchen” by French gourmet, Jean Anthelme Brillat-Savarin, there are truffle species which are highly prized as food, and these edible truffles are held highly in countries and cultures in places like France, Italy, Ottoman cultural demography, Middle Eastern and Spanish cuisine.
-In these places where truffles are cherished, they are cultivated agriculturally and can also be harvested from their natural habitats where they grow without the human influence of any sort.

-Common species of truffle
+Common Species of Truffle

-The black Périgord
+The Black Périgord Truffle

 The skin of this species of truffles is dark brown, often black in hue, and by the time of maturity, the flesh of the black Périgord truffle is deep dark brown and has white spider-like veins running across the surface.

 Truffle tours, like those offered by the https://piedmonttravelguide.com/tour/alba-wine-tour

 What are the differences in taste between black and white truffles?